sebdeckers/base-drafts/draft-ietf-quic-http.md

 order to maintain HPACK decoder state, but the resulting output MUST be discarded.

-An HTTP request/response exchange fully consumes a pair of streams in each direction.
-After sending a request or a response, a peer closes its streams.
+An HTTP request/response exchange fully consumes one or two streams in each direction, or more if server push is used (see {{server-push}}).
+After sending a request or a response, a peer closes its stream(s).

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the request that has